-What You Need to Know About Jim Wallis and the Social-Justice Gospel written by Mary Danielsen is our newest Lighthouse Trails Print Booklet.
+The Dangerous Truth About the Social-Justice “Gospel” written by Mary Danielsen is our newest Lighthouse Trails Print Booklet.
 The Booklet is 18 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
-To order copies of What You Need to Know About Jim Wallis and the Social-Justice Gospel, click here.
+To order copies of The Dangerous Truth About the Social-Justice “Gospel,” click here.
 Also included in this Booklet are the following two lists: 1) Some Key Players in the Social Gospel Movement; 2) Some Buzz Words in the Social Justice Gospel Movement.

 Many Christian believers are expressing concern today, and rightly so, over something called “social justice” or the “social-justice gospel.”
 Jim Wallis, founder of Sojourners magazine, is one of the top “change agents” in the social-justice movement within the evangelical/Protestant church, and the timing of his surge in popularity cannot be ignored, considering: 1) the ideology of our current administration; 2) the advance of liberal theology via the emerging church and church-growth movements; and 3) the current state of apostasy the church finds itself in today.
 Are all these connected?
 Through this man and other key players, they are indeed.